HaMisrad: Production

-The series' writer is Uzi Weill, and the director is Eitan Tzur.
+The series' writer is Uzi Weil, and the director is Eitan Tzur.
 Both are Israeli television veterans, who had both previously written and directed for BeTipul, an Israeli drama series that was itself adapted in various countries, including the American series In Treatment.

 HaMisrad was created with the approval of the British series' co-creators, Ricky Gervais (who starred in the original) and Stephen Merchant.
 Gervais, when asked about the Israeli series after it was first announced in early 2009, said he was "thrilled" about the idea, adding wryly, "who ever heard of Jewish entertainers?"

 By agreement with the BBC, the main characters had to match the main characters of the UK series, and the first three episodes had to correspond to the UK series' first three episodes.
 Weill decided to pattern the series even more closely than required on the original UK series, because he felt it was "an official satire" which "had a lot to say about the world and about people."
 By contrast, Weill did not want to emulate the American version, which he considered "a parody about funny people in a funny place with a lot of feel-good factors thrown in."
 Weill described his approach to adapting the source material as "In an English or American office, you would keep your views to yourself, but here, all the racial and religious aspects of our lives are out in the open.
 We’re constantly talking about it – it's why you come to work!
 So to create an embarrassing situation, you have to take it further comedy-wise.
 It's not based on 'what would happen if I say this totally horrible thing' because I've already said it.
 Instead, it's 'what will happen after I say it?'"